Weight loss is huge if you’ve got a unique mechanism for achieving weight loss — like It Works does.

 Mark and Cindy Pentecost founded the company in 2001 by selling the Ultimate Body Applicator, the company’s flagship product.

-The company is now worth hundreds of millions of dollars of dollars and employs more than 10,000 people.
+The company is now worth hundreds of millions of dollars and employs more than 200 full-time employees.

 So should you get involved?